TheresaLui/SelfHelpContent_v2/articles/microsoft.cloudservices.rca/yanyantest.md

 ## Your virtual machine **<!--$vmname-->[vmname]<!--/$vmname-->** was started in Safe Mode
 We have investigated and identified that your VM *<!--$vmname-->vmnamedfsfblahblah<!--/$vmname-->* is currently in an inaccessible state because its started in Safe Mode.

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
-This may help you diagnose the issue and determine if a similar boot error is the cause [advisory]<!--$bladelinkAdvisory-->(blade link)<!--/$bladelinkAdvisory-->.
+This may help you diagnose the issue and determine if a similar boot error is the cause [advisory]<!--$bladeLinkVMTroubleshoot-->(blade link)<!--/$bladeLinkVMTroubleshoot-->.
 <!--/issueDescription-->

 ## **Recommended Steps**